sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 #### Part 1
 During the boot, the `determine-reboot-cause` service ( previously `process-reboot-cause`) determines the last reboot-cause based on the hardware reboot-cause and the software reboot-cause information and creates previous-reboot-cause.txt with the information as it does currently.
-In addition, to save the history of the previous reboot-cause, `determine-reboot-cause` will save the previous reboot cause information to "/host/reboot-cause/previous-reboot-cause/" with adding timestamp at the end of file name.
+In addition, to save the history of the previous reboot-cause, `determine-reboot-cause` service will save the previous reboot cause information to "/host/reboot-cause/previous-reboot-cause/" with adding timestamp at the end of file name.
 And the file will be formatted to be parsed easily.